Longtime teacher and school

 administrator, Nettie Adderly

-African-Americans came to Lakeland with the expansion of the railroads in the 1880's.
+The black community of Lakeland began to emerge with the expansion of the railroads in the 1880's.
 Predominantly black railroad crews were engaged in laying track between Kissimmee and Lakeland, and some of them began to settle east of Lake Beulah in the area of what is now the Lakeland Center.
 Gradually, a small but thriving black community began to emerge in the area roughly bound by Lake Beulah, Main Street, Lime Street, and New York Avenue.

 The Moorehead neighborhood was not the only black enclave in Lakeland.
 A similarly close knit and thriving community, known locally as Black Bottom, had arisen in the northwestern part of the city in the area bound by Dakota Avenue (now Martin Luther King Boulevard), Florida Avenue, Fifth Street, and Pear Street.
 Paul A. Diggs, after whom part of the area is now named, and educator William A. Rochelle, after whom the Rochelle High School (now Rochelle School for the Arts) was named, were among the leaders in this community.